Welcome to our Local School Board

 Meet our Governors

-Chair of Governors – Role – Concerns & Post 16
+Chair of Governors – Role – Curriculum & Post 16

 Pam has been Chair of the GANF Local School Board for a number of years now.
 She is also Chair of Governors at Woodlands Academy in Spilsby.